Portland, Maine: Race and ethnicity

+Households and income

+Portland has experienced significant housing affordability challenges since the early 2000s.
+From the early 2000s onward, many of Portland's neighborhoods have faced gentrification, causing many local residents to be "priced out" of their neighborhoods.
+In 2015, city landlords raised rents by an average of 17.4%, which was the second-largest jump in the country.
+According to U.S. census data, Portland had 33,836 housing units at an average density of 1,587.8 per square mile (613.1/km2) as of the 2010 census, with homeownership rates at approximately 45%.

+In November 2020, Portland voters approved the "Green New Deal" referendum, which included inclusionary zoning requirements mandating that developments of 10 or more units include 25% affordable housing units.
+Voters also approved a rent control ordinance that initially froze rents and subsequently limited annual rent increases.
+In 2022, voters further strengthened tenant protections by reducing allowable rent increases to 70% of the Consumer Price Index and limiting security deposits.

+Portland has also responded to Maine's 2022 statewide housing law LD 2003, which requires municipalities to allow increased housing density.
+In December 2023, the city council voted to allow up to four units on residential lots and eliminated parking requirements for these uses.
+The city has set a goal to build 256 new housing units per year from 2017 through 2027 and is currently on track to exceed this target.
+Since 2010, the city has approved approximately 6,400 housing units, though completion of approved projects has lagged.

-There were 30,725 households, of which 20.7% had children under the age of 18 living with them, 29.7% were married couples living together, 10.1% had a female householder with no husband present, 3.6% had a male householder with no wife present, and 56.6% were non-families.
+In 2010, there were 30,725 households, of which 20.7% had children under the age of 18 living with them, 29.7% were married couples living together, 10.1% had a female householder with no husband present, 3.6% had a male householder with no wife present, and 56.6% were non-families.
 40.5% of all households were made up of individuals, and 11.4% had someone living alone who was 65 years of age or older.
 The average household size was 2.07 and the average family size was 2.88.

 The median age in the city was 36.7 years.
 17.1% of residents were under the age of 18; 11.4% were between the ages of 18 and 24; 33.1% were from 25 to 44; 25.9% were from 45 to 64; and 12.6% were 65 years of age or older.
 The gender makeup of the city was 48.8% male and 51.2% female.